thiagodp/concordialang/docs/en/actions.md

 ## `attachFile`

 > Attaches a file.
-It selects the file and confirm its choice (i.e., clicks OK).
+It selects a file and confirms its choice (e.g., clicks Open).

 ### attach + file + value + target
 ```gherkin